 - Car Rental Pick up in Tokyo

 Karuizawa is not a big town.
-I think 1-2 days is enough here, making it a quick easy weekend trip from Tokyo.
+I think 1 or 2 days is enough here, making it a quick easy weekend trip from Tokyo.

 Where to stay in Karuizawa